jzmnd/macschedule/README.md

 msch --help
 ```

-See `/examples/` for an example job configuration and its generated `.plist` file.
+See `/examples/` for example job configurations and their generated `.plist` files.

 ## More information